-Questions about applying to an undergraduate program offered by the University of the People should be directed to admissions@uopeople.edu.
+Questions about applying to an undergraduate program offered by the University of the People should be directed to admissions@uopeople.edu for the English programs and admissions@ar.uopeople.edu for the Arabic Division..

 While studying in UoPeople Foundations, students wishing to be admitted for study towards the degree submit proof of high school completion (see below).
 At their discretion, they may also submit official transcripts of any college work that they may have done.